amaan4152/3DPoseEvaluator/README.md

     - `--volume <host dir>:<target dir in container>`: attach host directory to a target container directory
     - `-it`: permit an interactive process within the terminal on execution of the container
     - `eval-tool/test`: image name to run a container from
-    - `VIDEO=`: argument to specify video file to analyze. **Must** be absolute path to video file or the program will fail
+    - `VIDEO=`: argument to specify video file to analyze.
+Specify relative path!
     - `MODEL=`: argument to specify model.
 Support models are: `GAST`, `VIBE`, `BLAZEPOSE`
     - `START=`: argument to specify the frame to start analysis (must know prior to execution of pose evaluator)
     - `END=`: argument to specify the frame to end analysis (must know prior to execution of pose evaluator)